KTS-o7/RV_Board/Instructions_To_Test.md

 - `SW5` will generate a sawtooth wave.
 - `SW6` will exit the DAC test.

+## 5. RGB LED

+- Select `5` in the Matrix keypad to test the RGB LED.
+- This will start the RGB LED Program
+- One should be able to observe all 3 color shifts when 3 Jumpers are plugged in.
+- `SW6` will exit the RGB LED test.

 ## 6. Testing the ADC and DC Motor

 - Select `6` in the Matrix keypad to test the ADC.